 - A. Entire Agreement.
 This Agreement and any attachments hereto shall constitute the entire agreement of the Parties on the subject matter set forth herein.
 This Agreement supersedes and replaces any and all prior agreements and understandings regarding the subject matter set forth herein between the School and NHA. - B. Force Majeure.
 Except for payment obligations, and notwithstanding any other provisions of this Agreement, neither party shall be liable for any delay in performance or inability to perform due to acts of God, war, riot, embargo, fire, explosion, sabotage, flood, accident, labor strike, or other acts beyond its reasonable control; provided either party may terminate this Agreement in accordance with provisions contained herein if sufficient grounds exist as provided in the Article governing termination. - C. State Governing Law; Waiver of Jury Trial.
 This Agreement shall be construed, interpreted, governed and enforced pursuant to the laws of the State of Michigan, without regard to its conflict-of-laws principles.
 The Parties hereby waive the right to a jury trial in any action, proceeding or counterclaim brought by either NHA or the School against the other. - D. Notices.
-All notices and other communications required by this Agreement shall be in writing and sent to the Parties at address set forth below.
-Notice may be given by: (i) certified or registered mail, postage prepaid, return receipt requested; or (ii) personal delivery.
-Notice shall be deemed to have been upon the date of postmark if sent by certified or registered mail, or upon the date of delivery if given by personal delivery.
+All notices and other communications required by this Agreement shall be in writing and sent to the Parties at the facsimile number or address set forth below.
+Notice may be given by: (i) facsimile with written evidence of confirmed receipt by the receiving party of the entire notice; (ii) certified or registered mail, postage prepaid, return receipt requested; or (iii) personal delivery.
+Notice shall be deemed to have been given on the date of transmittal if given by facsimile, upon the date of postmark if sent by certified or registered mail, or upon the date of delivery if given by personal delivery.
 For purposes of the foregoing, "personal delivery" shall include delivery by nationally recognized overnight courier (such as FedEx), if signed for by the recipient or a delegate thereof.
 Notices to the School shall be sent to the current address of the then current Board President, with a copy to the then current Board attorney.
 The addresses of the Parties for the purposes aforesaid, including the address of the initial Board President, are as follows: